History of bread: Abbasid Caliphate (750–1258 CE)

+Medieval Europe

 In medieval Europe, bread served not only as a staple food but also as part of the table service.
 In the standard table setting of the day the trencher, a piece of stale bread roughly 6 inches by 4 inches (15 cm by 10 cm), was served as an absorbent plate.
-When food was scarce, an all-too-common occurrence in medieval Europe, the trencher when served would typically be eaten with or at the completion of a meal.
+When food was scarce, an all-too-common occurrence in medieval Europe, the trencher when served would typically be eaten with or after a meal.
 In times of relative abundance, trenchers could be given to the poor or fed to the dogs.
 It was not until the 15th century that trenchers made of wood started to replace the bread variety.
-In Britain the price, weight and quality of bread and beer was regulated by the Assize of Bread and Ale from the 13th century.
+In Britain the price, weight, and quality of bread and beer were regulated by the Assize of Bread and Ale from the 13th century.
+Later in the 13th century, two further quasi-statutes were passed: The Judgement of Pillory and the Statute of English Bakers.
 Assizes were abandoned in Glasgow in 1801, in London in 1815 and in the rest of Britain in 1836.

 To the 19th century

-The Corn Laws inflated the price of bread.
+The Corn Laws inflated the price of bread in the UK.
 The Anti-Corn Law League demanded cheap bread.
 After repeal of the Corn Laws in 1846 cereal duties were substantially reduced and abolished in 1869.

 From the late 18th century to the end of the 19th century, bread sold in England and the United States was often adulterated with hazardous materials, including chalk, sawdust, alum, plaster, clay and ammonium carbonate.
 Frederick Accum was the first to raise alarm to the food adulteration in 1820.
 In 1837, American health reformer Sylvester Graham published Treatise on Bread and Bread-Making, which described how to use unrefined wheat flour to make Graham bread at home, in response to adulterated bread sold in public bake houses.

-This gradually came to an end with government action, such as the 1860 and 1899 Food Adulteration Acts in Britain.
+The adulteration of bread gradually came to an end with government action, such as the 1860 and 1899 Food Adulteration Acts in Britain.
 America had a more difficult time ending these processes of adulteration, however, as various states had varying policies regarding bread making.

 In the mid-19th century, Britain imported much of its bread wheat from the United States.